keu/docs/learn/example-ms-teams-callback.md

 sidebar_custom_props: { icon: 'img/examples/ms_teams_logo.png' }
 ---

-This example shows how to set up notifications for Airflow DAG runs and tasks in a [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software) channel by using [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks).
-Automatic notifications about DAG runs and tasks in a chat system like Microsoft teams allow you to quickly inform many members of your team about the status of your data pipelines and take action if necessary.
+This example shows how to set up Airflow notifications in a [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software) channel by using [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks).
+Automatic notifications about DAG runs and tasks in a chat system like Microsoft Teams allow you to quickly inform many members of your team about the status of your data pipelines and take action if necessary.

 ## Before you start